Central stability for the homology of congruence subgroups and the second homology of Torelli groups: High connectivity results

 These results will allow us to pass between high connectivity results for semisimplicial sets and simplicial complexes.
-The following definition and theorem will be our main tool for proving simplicial complexes are highly connected.
+The following definition and theorem is a useful tool for proving simplicial complexes are highly connected.